 The command jamaicac is a compiler for the Java programming language and is based on OpenJDK's Java Compiler.
-It uses the system classes of the Jamaica distribution, which are located at as default bootclasspath.
-JamaicaVM may be used with other compilers such as JDK's javac provided the bootclasspath is set to Jamaica's system classes of the used platform.
+It uses the system classes of the Jamaica distribution, which are located in jamaica-home/target/platform/lib/ as default bootclasspath.
+JamaicaVM may be used with other compilers such as JDK's javac provided the bootclasspath is set to Jamaica's system classes of the used platform.1 jamaicac [options] [source files and directories]